-This class is the second in my US History series that began with US History through the Civil War.
+This class is the third in my US History series that began with US History through the Civil War.
 While the first class in the series is not a prerequisite for this class, it is recommended to take the first class to give a wider look at US history in chronological order.
 In this class we will be studying both World Wars.
 The American perspective of the war will be the primary focus; but we will also be covering the politics, strategies, economics, and motives of the European countries involved.
 On the American side we will be looking into the policies, technology, economics, tactics, and battles.
 The World Wars would be nearly impossible to study without context for why they happened, so there will also be brief studies on the lead up to World War I and the period between World Wars in both Europe and the United States.
 By the end of this class the student should have knowledge the reasons for both wars, major policies, technology and weaponry, important battles with their significance, politics , and economics in both World Wars.

 DISCLAIMER: This is history, not math.
 There is not a right and wrong, black and white answer to everything!
 So much in history can be subjective and argued over endlessly.
 I’m presenting the facts the best I can from various sources I’ve researched.
 I don’t consider any history book to be 100% accurate.
 It’s impossible.
 And same with this course.
 I compiled my research and put together the most authentic story I could, considering I wasn’t personally privy to the goings on during this time period. 😉

 This is an academically advanced class, and not recommended for most children under 12 (but we trust that you know your child’s abilities better than we do!).
 Younger students 12-13 should usually be placed in Level 1.
 Students age 14 and up, or younger students who are academically gifted, should be placed in Level 2.
 Level 2 students will have more rigorous homework.